ssg-wsg/Community/guides/readme.md

  * For more information on our available APIs, visit our API documentation: https://developer.ssg-wsg.sg/webapp/api-discovery

- * To other frequently asked questions, visit our FAQs page: https://developer.ssg-wsg.sg/webapp/faq
+ * For other frequently asked questions, visit our FAQs page: https://developer.ssg-wsg.sg/webapp/faq

  * If you have specific technical queries, you may also hop over to Stack Overflow for other techincal discussions: